|Home||Cakes||Chocolate Cakes||Cookies||Chocolate Cookies||Pies||Candy||Other Desserts|

 In a plastic bag, shake chicken thoroughly in seasoned flour mixture.
 In a frying pan on medium high, add oil then add chicken; brown on both sides.
-Sauté optional mushrooms in the same frying pan.
+Sauté optional mushrooms in the same frying pan (may need to add oil).
 Place chicken in a casserole dish and set aside.

 In a sauce pan, combine wine, chicken broth and optional sautéed mushrooms; bring to a boil on the stove.
 Mix corn starch with a small amount of water.
 Add the corn starch mixture slowly until the sauce reaches the desired consistency.
 It won't take much cornstarch, so just add a small amount at a time.

 Pour wine sauce over the chicken.
 Crumble the tarragon and sprinkle over the top of the chicken.
 Cover dish and cook until chicken is tender and done, about 45 minutes in oven at 375°.
 Be sure to cover the chicken when baking, or the meat will become dry.
 Serve over rice (preferred) or noodles.

 |Recipe History: This recipe, commonly called "Drunk Chicken" by the Welton Family, is a longtime favorite of Nana's son David.|

 Pour spaghetti sauce into a 4 to 6 cup microwave-safe casserole dish.
 In a plastic bag, place several tablespoons of flour.
 Place chicken strips in bag and shake until chicken is well covered with flour.
 Shake off any excess flour from chicken.